panda1835/go-for-beginner/README.md

 # go-for-beginner
-Please visit this [website](https://panda1835.github.io/go-for-beginner/intro.html) for the web-based content.
+Please visit this [website](https://panda1835.github.io/go-for-beginner/intro.html) for the web-based content of this repo.
 ```
 .
 |__ chapters